2013-14 Gruber Fellows

 Jeffrey Love (Yale Law School ’12)

 Jeff Love, a 2012 graduate of Yale Law School, spent his fellowship year working with the International Criminal Tribunal for the former Yugoslavia (ICTY) in The Hague, Netherlands.
 At the ICTY, Jeff supported the work of Judge Liu Daqun on a variety of cases involving atrocities alleged to have occurred during the1990s Balkan war.
 In particular, he focused on the case of Nikola Sainovic, a former high-ranking Serbian official charged with war crimes allegedly committed against the ethnic Albanian population in Kosovo.
 Before moving to New Haven, Jeff graduated from Stanford University with dual bachelor's and master's degrees and worked on political accountability and legislative reform in Kampala, Uganda.
+Jeff currently clerks for Judge David Tatel of the U.S. Court of Appeals for the D.C.
+Circuit.

 Amelia Reese Masterson (Yale School of Public Health ’13)